raspberrypilearning/creating-resources/markdown-guide.md

 ### Images

-To include an image in a markdown document, use the link syntax with a leading exclamation mark and leave the square brackets empty:
+To include an image in a Markdown document, use the link syntax with a leading exclamation mark and leave the square brackets empty:

 ```
 ![](http://www.raspberrypi.org/wp-content/uploads/2011/10/Raspi-PGB001-150x150.png)